datahub-project/datahub/docs/api/tutorials/ml.md

 This guide will show you how to

-- Create ML entities: MlFeature, MlFeatureTable, MlModel, MlModelGroup
+- Create ML entities: MlFeature, MlFeatureTable, MlModel, MlModelGroup, MlPrimaryKey
-- Read ML entities: MlFeature, MlFeatureTable, MlModel, MlModelGroup
+- Read ML entities: MlFeature, MlFeatureTable, MlModel, MlModelGroup, MlPrimaryKey
-- Attach MlFeatureTable or MlModel to MlFeature
+- Attach MlModel to MlFeature
 - Attach MlFeatures to MlFeatureTable
 - Attached MlFeatures to upstream Datasets that power them